gkjohnson/threejs-sandbox/custom-mipmap-generation/README.md

 constructor( logic : string )
 ```

 Takes a block of code to generate the next mip level.
 Must set the `gl_FragColor`.
-An matrix of the parent sibling values is available in the `samples` variable.
+An row major array of the parent sibling values is available in the `samples` variable.
+The number of samples, pixel width, and pixel height are available in SAMPLES, HEIGHT, and WIDTH defines.

 ### .update
 ```js
 update( texture : Texture, target : WebGLRenderTarget, renderer : WebGLRenderer ) : Number
 ```

-Takes a texture to turn into a mip pyramid, a target to to render the pyramid into, and a rendeer to render with.
+Takes a texture to turn into a mip pyramid, a target to to render the pyramid into, and a renderer to render with.
 Returns the number of mips generated.

 ### .dispose
 ```js